prokophanzl/prokophanzl.github.io/_posts/2024-05-24-8-years-later-on-coming-to-terms-with-painful-experiences.markdown

 ---

-My name's Prokop.
+My name's Ash.
 I study linguistics, I enjoy making music, and when I was 13, I almost lost my life in a terrorist attack.

 It was July 14, 2016, and I was on vacation in Nice, France with my family.
 Along with tens of thousands of other people, we were attending the Bastille Day parade on the _Promenade des Anglais._ But the fun ended quickly at half past ten in the evening, when a 19-ton truck plowed through the crowd right in front of me, taking 86 lives.